-Step 20: Completing the enclosure
+Step 19: Completing the enclosure

-Insert remaining enclosure support rods by the same process: put the top ball through the loop into the pocket, hoist the rod, then insert the bottom end of the rod into the socket by the leg.
+Insert remaining enclosure support rods by the same process: put the top ball through the loop bottom end of the rod into the socket by the leg.

 Ensure the joiner-lock is engaged, holding the short and long pieces of the enclosure rod.
 Also, ensure that the rod is pushed right down into its socket and locked in place by the C-Clip.